Heretic-oVirt/Heretic-oVirt.github.io/index.md

 ## Welcome to the Heretic oVirt Project

-These pages act as a Github-based counterpart to the [official project site](https://dangerous.ovirt.life/) in order to minimally guide those starting in HVP from here.
+These pages act as a Github-based counterpart to the [official project site](https://dangerous.ovirt.life/) of the Heretic oVirt Project (HVP) in order to minimally guide those starting in HVP from here.

 ### Foreword about the Heretic oVirt Project